adonias-caetano/boamente-XAI-Trust/README.md

-# boamente-XAI-Trust
-This repository provides scripts of the Boamente prototype, questionnaires regarding the Level of Trust, and quality of explanations provided by LIME.

- # Comparative Analysis of BERT-Based and Generative Large Language Models for Detecting Suicidal Ideation: A Performance Evaluation Study
+ # Can mental health professionals trust AI-based systems to prevent suicide?
+Effects of educational intervention and explanations on trust

 <p align="center">
-This repository provides BERT codes used to identify suicidal ideation in non-clinical texts in Brazilian Portuguese.
+This repository provides codes of the Boamente prototype, questionnaires regarding the Level of Trust, and quality of explanations provided by LIME.

 </p>

 <!-- PROJECT LOGO -->